Old Fashioned Butterscotch Cookies

 Instructions

-• Prep.
-Preheat oven to 350 with the rack in the center.
-Prepare 2 cookie sheets with parchment paper or cooking spray.
+• Preheat the oven.
+Preheat your oven to 350°F and position the oven rack in the center.
+Then, line two cookie sheets with parchment paper or lightly coat them with cooking spray.

 Notes